abrady/RenderdocLab/README.md

 SPIR-V binaries contain debug information.
 When you open a capture in RenderDoc you'll be able to see and step through the original GLSL source.

+## Debugging with RenderDoc

+RenderDoc is a powerful graphics debugging tool that allows you to:

+- Capture frames from Vulkan applications
+- Inspect draw calls, resources, and pipeline state
+- View and edit shaders
+- Analyze performance

+When using RenderDoc with these examples, you can:

+1. Inspect the vertex data
+2. View the shader code
+3. See the pipeline state
+4. Analyze the rendered output
+5. Examine texture data and sampling
+6. Debug UV mapping issues

+This is particularly useful for understanding how Vulkan works and for debugging rendering issues.

 ## Project Structure

 - `common/` - Common code shared between examples